IliasBarmpar/django_react_forum/README.md

 2. [Installation](#installation)
 3. [Usage](#usage)
 ## General Info
-A Meetings Planner using Django!
+A Forum using Django and React!

 ## Installation
 ```